akeeba/sociallogin/.github/SECURITY.md

 ## Supported Versions

-Only the latest `master` and `development` branches are supported with security updates.
-The `master` branch represents the last published version, whereas the `development` branch represents the upcoming version.
+Only the latest `development` branch is supported with security updates.
+The `development` branch represents the upcoming version.

-We only support the latest published, stable Joomla version in the 3.x and 4.x branch.
+We only support the latest published, stable Joomla version.
 We do not support alphas, betas or release candidates (testing releases).
-If a security issue only occurs with a testing release we will consider it but we cannot promise a rapid respolution.
+If a security issue only occurs with a testing release we will consider it, but we cannot promise a rapid resolution.

 ## Reporting a Vulnerability